Workshopshed/ming_pi/README.md

 # Getting going

-You'll need a Pi and to installer Docker and Docker Compose.
+You'll need a Pi and to instal Docker and Docker Compose.

+# Volumes

+So that we don't destroy our SDCard, this project uses an external disk attached to the Pi.
+The docker containers are configured to use this disk.

 # Attribution